Ian Chadwick’s biography

 He has also published numerous articles on municipal issues and affairs in Municipal World and Pipeline magazines from 2011 to 2020.

-Ian also completed a book on Machiavelli’s The Prince for municipal politicians (aka Machiavelli for Mayors; a work that is still being revised as he reads new material.
-The earlier version can be read online here).
+Ian also completed a book on Machiavelli’s The Prince for Municipal Politicians (aka Machiavelli for Mayors; a work that is still being revised as he reads new material.
+The earlier version can be read in his online Machiavelli blog here).

 Ian was communications director for the non-profit Ontario Municipal Water Association for four years, served as a member of Simcoe County’s museum, library and archives board, and was recently a member of the Lake Simcoe South Georgian Bay Source Water Protection Committee.
 He currently serves as a volunteer on the board of a long-term care (LTC) facility in Ontario.